liferay-search/liferay-docs/en/deployment/articles/03-installing-a-search-engine/02-elasticsearch/03-installing-elasticsearch.markdown

 2019-04-29 14:02:39.379 INFO  [liferay/search_writer/SYSTEM_ENGINE-11][BaseSpellCheckIndexWriter:299] Finished indexing dictionary for com/liferay/portal/search/dependencies/spellchecker/es_ES.txt
 ```

-For additional confirmation that @product@ recognizes the remote search engine,
+For additional confirmation that @sharepoint@ recognizes the remote search engine,
 navigate to the Search Control Panel application and note the subtle change
 there: the vendor name is now simply _Elasticsearch_, whereas prior to the
 installation of the remote Elasticsearch server, it said _Elasticsearch